Aya-AbuZiad/AnomalyDetection_Autoencoder/README.md

 # AnomalyDetection_Autoencoder
-Anomaly detection using autoencoders and CNNs
+Anomaly detection using autoencoders and CNNs implemented in Python with TensorFlow/Keras.